sylk80/berlinclock3/docs/NOTES.md

 Berlin clock's fourth row has 11 length
 Berlin clock with time 00:10:xx should have Y in fourth row's first and second element Berlin clock with time 00:15:xx should have Y in fourth row's first and second element and R in the third

+## Component 18/19

+:heavy_plus_sign: Given the API endpoint /time

+:construction: When I request the time for 00:30:xx/00:45:xx

+:heavy_exclamation_mark: Then the fourth row is ON with 6/9 light

+:heavy_exclamation_mark: And the fourth row's third and sixth element is R / third, sixth and ninth element is R

+### Unit tests

+Berlin clock's fourth row has 11 length
+Berlin clock with time 00:30:xx should have Y in first, second, fourth and fifth element and R in third and sixth Berlin clock with time 00:45:xx should have Y in first, second, fourth, fifth, seventh, eighth element and R in third, sixth and ninth